Vidal322/FSI/LOGBOOK4.md

 ## TASK 6

-Since the system() function is being called from a setuid process the shell program will drop the effective user privilleges preventing the execution of any malicious code
+Since the system() function is being called from a setuid process the shell program will drop the effective user privilleges preventing the execution of any malicious code.

 ## CTF